ZhekaHauska/pinball/README.md

 ## Saving new configuration

-1. Add new `RandomForce` and `Attractor` objects, position and edit them as needed.
+1. Add new `RandomForce` and `Attractor` objects, position and edit them as needed in Godot editor.
-2. Run game in debug mode, open settings (`Ctrl+S`) and enter config path, click "OK" button.
+2. Run game in debug mode, open settings (`Ctrl+S`) and enter new config path, click "OK" button.

+## Python environment
+To use the environment in Python programms you can install Python module `python_env/pinball.py` using `python_env/setup.py`.

+To run the environment through Python you need to compile an executable file of the environment through Godot editor.
+The executable has several useful flags:

+- `--config=config_path` specify wich configuration you would like to run with
+- `--host=ip_addr` and `--port=port` specify ip address and port of the environment that will be used for TCP connection between Python and Godot parts.
+- `--disable-render-loop` and `--no-window` are useful for a headless run.
+- `--fixed-fps` breaks real-time synchronization of physics and render, useful for headless rendering.
+- `--sync=true/false` if `true`, simulation is paused until the next frame is requested by Python environment.
+- `--seed=seed` setup seed to reproduce simulations.

+# Related work
+Code realisation of interaction between Godot and Python parts of the environment is mostly inspired by [this](https://github.com/edbeeching/godot_rl_agents) repository.